 - 1.1.
-These regulations apply to students enrolled on the programmes of study leading to the degrees of BSc (Eng) in Telecommunications Engineering with Management, BSc in (Eng) E-Commerce Engineering with Law, and BSc (Eng) in Internet of Things Engineering.
-These Regulations apply to students enrolled on the programmes of study leading to the Degrees of BSc in Biomedical Sciences and Bachelor of Medicine in Medicine.
 The programmes are offered jointly by Nanchang University [NCU] and Queen Mary, University of London [QMUL].
 The programmes run concurrently, with elements of the BSc in Biomedical Sciences [QMUL] contributing to the Bachelor of Medicine offered by NCU. - 1.2.
 The BSc in Biomedical Sciences is the award offered by QMUL.
 The duration of the programme extends to five years, in parallel with the medical degree offered by Nanchang University.
 By enrolling on the programme students are registered for two programmes of study which, if the requirements of each are successfully completed, will lead to both awards being made at the end of the five year period. - 1.3.
 These regulations pertain to the requirements of the BSc in Biomedical Sciences award; however, the relationship to the Bachelor of Medicine offered by NCU is also described where appropriate. - 1.4.
 The general management of the programmes, including responsibility for the admission of students, and the organisation of teaching, shall be the responsibility of the Academic Committee, established in accordance with the Contract between NCU and QMUL.
 The day-to-day management of the programmes is the responsibility of the Programme Director.
 The Programme Director will oversee both the BSc Biomedical Sciences (QMUL) and the Bachelor of Medicine (NCU), based in Nanchang; however, both awards are governed by the individual regulations of the awarding institution.